Louis A. Merrilat: Athlete at West Point

 A native of Chicago, Illinois, Merrilat (Merillat) was a cadet at the United States Military Academy at West Point, New York, from June 1911 to June 1915.
 While serving as a cadet, Merrilat (Merillat) was an all-around athlete, competing for Army in football, baseball, basketball and track.
 He gained fame as an end for the Army Black Knights football team and was selected as a first-team All-American in both 1913 and 1914.
 The passing team of "Prichard to Merrilat" was one of the first great passing combinations in college football, and Merrilat was noted for playing "the western game, something which had not been seen before in the east."
-Merrilat's teammates on the Army football teams included two of the leading generals of World War II – Omar Bradley, who played at the opposite end position from Merrilat, and Dwight Eisenhower, who played halfback until a leg injury sidelined him.
+Merrilat's teammates on the Army football teams included two of the leading generals of World War II – Omar Bradley, who played at the opposite end position from Merrilat, and Dwight D. Eisenhower, who played halfback until a leg injury sidelined him.

 In 1913, he helped the Army defeat a Navy team that allowed only seven points in its other games.
 Army defeated Navy 22 to 9, as Merrilat scored 18 points on two touchdown passes and a 60-yard run.

 In 1914, Merrilat helped lead Army to an undefeated 9–0 season.
 In the final game of the season, Army defeated Navy 20 to 0, as Merillat blocked a punt in the end zone for a safety and scored on a 20-yard touchdown pass.

 Military service

 After graduating, Merrilat served in the U.S. Army as a second lieutenant from 1915 to 1916 and a first lieutenant from 1916 to 1917.
 In May 1917, one month after the entry of the United States into World War I, Merrilat was promoted to the rank of captain of the infantry.
-He sailed for France with the American Expeditionary Forces in March 1918 and was promoted to the rank of temporary major of the infantry in June 1918.
-He participated in the Battle of Château-Thierry, Second Battle of the Marne, and Meuse-Argonne Offensive.
-He was severely wounded by airplane machine gun fire at Avocourt and sailed for the United States on December 24, 1918.
+He sailed for France with the American Expeditionary Forces (AEF) in March 1918 and was promoted to the rank of temporary major of the infantry in June 1918.
+While serving with the 38th Infantry Regiment he participated in the Battle of Château-Thierry, Second Battle of the Marne, and Meuse–Argonne offensive.
+He was severely wounded by airplane machine gun fire at Avocourt and sailed for the United States on December 24, 1918, by which time the war was over.